fedelesharon/photography-site/README.md

 # photography-site
 my simple photography site

-my name is Fedelis Muingo.I have a great passion for photography.
+my name is Fedelis Muingo.
+I have a great passion for photography.

 I am located in Nairobi CBD.
 I am a certified photographer.
 I studied at the University of Nairobi and hence I'm out here showcasing my skills.